der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[KeywordBuilder](./KeywordBuilder)|The keyword builder with the specified custom parameters.
+[KeywordBuilder](./KeywordBuilder)|Keyword builder with the specified custom parameters.

 ## <a name="withfinalurl~string-finalurl~"></a>withFinalUrl(String finalUrl)
 Returns a keyword builder with the final URL set to the specified value.